China–Russia relations: 2010s

 By 2019, both nations had serious grievances with the United States.
 For China, the issues were control of the South China Sea, trade policies, and technology policy.
 For Russia, the main issue was severe economic penalties imposed by the U.S. and Europe to punish its seizure of Crimea from Ukraine.
 China and Russia do, however, differ on some policies.
-China does not recognize Russia's annexation of Crimea, and Russia does not support China's claims in the South China Sea.
+China does not recognize Russia's annexation of Crimea.
+Russia has officially kept neutral regarding China's claims in the South China Sea, but has criticized the involvement of "non-regional powers", indirectly referencing the United States.
 Nevertheless, China and Russia currently enjoy the best relations they have had since the late 1950s.
 Although they have no formal alliance, the two countries do have an informal agreement to coordinate diplomatic and economic moves, and build up an alliance against the United States.
-Yaroslav Trofimov, the chief foreign-affairs correspondent of The Wall Street Journal, argued in 2019: